 Again, choose a shape that compliments you, in a color that suits your style preferences.

 It can be plain or print.
 Maxi, midi or mini - whatever you like, but make sure it’s a shape and length that you are comfortable wearing in multiple ways on to a variety of events because it needs to be versatile.

 If you don’t like wearing skirts, add a second pair of pants in a different style.

-Here are some of my favorite skirts for a capsule collection in 2022:
+Here are some of my favorite skirts for a capsule wardrobe in 2023: